kriber82/AdventOfCraft2024/exercise/kotlin/day10/thoughts.md

 - Next: Split tests to reflect distinct cases of 🧝 presence
 - Next: Add some simple test cases, for easy demonstrating of the floor changing rules
   - will not add test names, in the hope of not completely losing the elves
-  - maybe I should ask the elves to pair-program tomorrow, in order to develop a shared understanding of how they'd like to have their code structured
+  - maybe I should ask the elves to pair-program tomorrow,
+    - that way we might develop a shared understanding of how they'd like to have their code structured

 ## Open points